 - Challenging royalty pay-outs—brand or technology owners within an MNC group usually charge their affiliates royalties for the exploitation of trademarks or know-how.
 Often these arrangements have a perpetual existence.
 It is anticipated that tax authorities will tend to challenge such royalty payments that have been ongoing, for extended periods, on the argument that, over time, know-how or brands, tend to get “absorbed” by the licensee entity and such royalty payments are, therefore, no longer justified.

-- Characterization of service providers—it is often observed that MNCs structure their subsidiaries in low-cost, high-tax jurisdictions to operate as contract service providers (e.g., contract research and development service providers, contract software developers).
+- Characterisation of service providers—it is often observed that MNCs structure their subsidiaries in low-cost, high-tax jurisdictions to operate as contract service providers (e.g., contract research and development service providers, contract software developers).
 These structures could be challenged from a substance perspective, including challenges on the conduct of the contract service providers.
-Where the conduct is found to be inconsistent with its characterization, such contract service providers may be recharacterized as entrepreneur service providers (leading to a higher income being attributed to such operations).
+Where the conduct is found to be inconsistent with its characterisation, such contract service providers may be recharacterized as entrepreneur service providers (leading to a higher income being attributed to such operations).

-- Location savings or location rent—many MNCs are relocating their manufacturing operations to low-cost jurisdictions to leverage the low cost of resources (such as raw materials, labor) and thereby save costs.
+- Location savings or location rent—many MNCs are relocating their manufacturing operations to low-cost jurisdictions to leverage the low cost of resources (such as raw materials, labour) and thereby save costs.
 Tax authorities may allege that the cost savings realized by the MNC (as a result of relocating the manufacturing operation from a high-cost to a low-cost jurisdiction) results in “location savings” to the MNC (i.e. additional profits to the MNC as a result of savings in cost due to relocation of manufacturing operations).
 Accordingly, some portion of the location savings realized by an MNC could be attracted to the low-cost jurisdiction.

 - Deeming of exit charges in the case of business restructurings—MNCs undertaking internal restructurings—for example, converting an entity operating as a full-fledged manufacturer to a contract manufacturer, or restructuring an entity operating as a full-fledged distributor to a marketing service provider—are susceptible to challenges from a transfer pricing perspective.
 Such restructurings often entail the transfer of valuable intangible assets (e.g. customer contracts) or involve significant renegotiation of contractual terms.
 In such cases, transfer pricing authorities could deem an “exit charge” in the hands of such entity undergoing restructuring.
 The exit charge represents a compensation for such restructuring, since the restructuring has an element of limiting future revenue flows.